Skip to main content

 There are two types of Manufacturing orders in Katana — Make-to-Order and Make-to-Stock.
 Both are found in the Schedule tab of the Make screen so that you can manage production priorities from a single view.

-A Make-to-Order Manufacturing order (MO) is permanently linked to a specific Sales order (SO).
-The priority of these MOs are automatically synced with their linked SO — changing the SO's priority automatically updates the production priorities in the Schedule tab and vice versa.
+A Make-to-Order manufacturing order (MO) is permanently linked to a specific sales order (SO).
+The priority of these MOs is automatically synced with their linked SO—changing the SO's priority automatically updates the production priorities in the Schedule tab and vice versa.

 A Make-to-Stock MO isn't linked to an SO.
 Changing the SO priority won't affect the priority of these MOs and vice versa.